Listening to God in a World full of Noise

 - Use a Study Bible that includes questions to help you reflect on the meaning of different passages (there are even ones out there with reflections particularly written for men, women, students, etc).

-- Focus on reflecting on the Daily Readings.
-Did you know that if you reflected on the daily readings for three years (the Catholic Missal is on a three year cycle) you will have read the entire Bible?
-Also, if you are in tune with the Daily Readings the church year starts to come alive for you.
+- Focus on reflecting daily on bite sized passages of the Bible.
+Catholics are really good at this (despite misconceptions).
+Did you know that if you reflected on the daily Catholic Mass readings for three years (the Catholic Missal is on a three year cycle) you would have read the entire Bible?
+Most Catholics don’t even know that!
+Also, if you are in tune with the Daily Readings the different seasons of the religious year (Like Christmas, HolyWeek and Easter) really start to come alive.
 Good resources for this are the Laudate App (free and available on Iphone, Android and Kindle systems) or the Magnificat.

 Have you ever read a book that “stirred your soul”?
 If you have, you will know what I am talking about.
 Those are the books you want to write in, carry around, sleep with and reread on a regular basis.